 If your stuffy nose has been caused by an allergic reaction, taking antihistamines should work.
 For best results, use a combination antihistamine/decongestant.

-You should speak to a doctor about your stuffy nose if it isn’t going away, and if it is affecting your quality of life.
+You should speak to a GP or ANP about your stuffy nose if it isn’t going away, and if it is affecting your quality of life.